 (9) The Minister is to ensure that a committee is provided with such support services as it may reasonably require.

-[Section 66 amended by No. 39 of 2010 s.
+[Section 66 amended: No. 39 of 2010 s.
 89.]

 67. Protection from liability for wrongdoing

 (1) An action in tort does not lie against a person, other than the Commission, for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act.